josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/✈️_who_wants_these_creeps_in_charge.md

 ---

-## 🔄 VI.
-Process as Defensive Architecture
+## 🔄 Process as Defensive Architecture

 Institutions frequently respond to crisis through:

 - procedural reviews,
 - scoped inquiries,
 - internal restructures,
 - policy adjustments.

 If these processes leave embedded power nodes untouched,
-the public reads them correctly:
+the public may interpret them as stabilising measures rather than structural correction.

-Process is being used to stabilise, not to recalibrate ownership.
+Process can be used to stabilise, not to recalibrate ownership.

 This is not necessarily deception.